 9 August 2018

 An interview with trainer and nutritionist, Lindsay Christen

-As January came and went, so too went many of our New Year’s Resolutions, sometimes it’s hard to make our lofty goals (I’m going to run faster, eat healthier, drink less coffee) a habit overnight.
+Sometimes it’s hard to make our lofty goals (I’m going to run faster, eat healthier, drink less coffee) a habit overnight.
 So let’s press the reset button.
 We caught up with trainer and certified nutritionist, Lindsay Christen, to talk about changing habits and the most common nutrition question she gets asked.

 QUESTION: “What should I eat before or after a workout?”

 Lindsay: Eating the right foods at the right time is essential to getting the most out of your workouts.
 For pre-workout you always need a little bit of something in your body and you’ll feel better if it’s 45-minutes to an hour before your workout.
 The general idea is that you’re filling up your energy stores.
 If your meals the day and week before have been healthy and balanced your glycogen, the storage form of energy in your body, should be good.
 Those taps should be full, so you’re just topping-off the tank when you have a pre-workout snack—it doesn’t need to be large.

 Right before a workout, a little bit of something like banana and almond butter, or non-fat Greek yogurt, or a couple of eggs are perfect, something small but enough to give the glycogen stores a boost.